1. What is the Cranial Cruciate Ligament?

 5. What are the pros and cons of the TTA procedure?

 During this surgery, the tibia is cut, repositioned and stabilized in a new position that effectively changes the biodynamics of the joint so a cruciate ligament is no longer needed.
 The theory behind this procedure is that when the cruciate ligament is torn, the tibial plateau (the top of the tibia) and the patellar ligament should be repositioned at 90 degrees to one another to combat the shearing force generated as the dog walks.
 To make this happen, the tibial tuberosity (front of the tibia where the patellar ligament attaches) is separated and anchored in its new position by a steel bone plate.
-Bone grafts are used to assist healing.
 Many surgeons prefer it to the TPLO (see below) since dogs seem to heal and return to functional use of the limb faster.

 6. What are the pros and cons of the TPLO procedure?